viamrobotics/docs/docs/components/encoder/_index.md

 # SME: Rand
 ---

-The _encoder_ component represents a type of sensor that can detect speed and direction of rotation of a motor or a joint.
+If you have a type of sensor that can detect speed and direction of rotation of a motor or a joint, use an _encoder_ component.

-It is often used in conjunction with a motor, and is sometimes even built into a motor.
+Encoder components are often used in conjunction with a motor, and are sometimes even built directly into motors.
-An encoder could also be mounted on a passive joint or other rotating object to keep track of the joint angle.
+Encoder can also be mounted on a passive joint or other rotating object to keep track of the joint angle.

 The encoder component supports: